The dos and don’ts of interviewing and hiring

 - Whether or not the applicant has ever filed a lawsuit against a previous employer

-- Whether the applicant smokes (it’s better to state what smoking restrictions are in place and ask if the applicant can comply with them)
+- If the applicant smokes (it’s better to state which smoking restrictions are in place and ask if the applicant can comply with them)

 - Arrest record